 The key to personalized emails is that they must include merge tags.
 Merge tags are a tool that allows you to replace the name of the person or company that you’re reaching out to.
 This creates a totally personalised image for each of your B2B sales leads.
 Targeted and personalised emails are far more likely to get a response from your target audience.

 You can go deeper with your personalization efforts and include not only the merge tags (so that every recipient reads his own name) but also dynamic images or even landing pages!
 This way, every recipient receives a whole unique email according to their interest.
 Imagine every business you reach out to, to see an image in the email with their own company logo and a special offer tailored to their needs.
 While you still keep the automation turned on, and therefore you have one general message to be send out in a campaign to many different leads, THAT same message can include certain dynamic parts in the form of text, image, video etc, that will change depending on who will receive it.
 And truth be told, the industry reports a 45% increase in the respond rate to personalization.
 That's what we call the power of hyper-personalization in email marketing.
 Of course, in order to apply this, first you need to have all that information about your recipients.
+The best way to collect information about your clients and recipients is with an eCommerce Helpdesk.
 Data plays a big role here.
 So start collecting it!